xverse-engine/XV3DGS-UEPlugin/README.md

 ## Introduction

-XVERSE 3D Gaussian Splatting UE plugin（XVERSE 3D-GS UE Plugin）is an Unreal Engine 5 (UE5) based plugin developed by XVerse, aiming to provide real-time visualization, management, editing, and scalable hybrid rendering of Gaussian Splatting model, which is a recently arised technique for reconstructing 3D scenes from multiple photos, more details can refer to [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
+XVERSE 3D Gaussian Splatting UE plugin（XVERSE 3D-GS UE Plugin）is an Unreal Engine 5 (UE5) based plugin developed by XVERSE Technology Inc. (Zhenshen, China), aiming to provide real-time visualization, management, editing, and scalable hybrid rendering of Gaussian Splatting model, which is a recently arised technique for reconstructing 3D scenes from multiple photos, more details can refer to [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).

 Currently, our plugin is implemented based on UE5 Niagara, fully exploiting the advantage of the features provided by UE5 to realize efficient rendering and managing for Guassian Splatting models.